sgtz/fsq/README.md

 fsq
 ===

-So far, **fsq** provides a few F# friendly cs connector extensions to KDB+ by Kx Systems (kx.com).
-In time, this may grow to have
+*fsq** provides a few F# friendly .cs connector extensions to KDB+ by Kx Systems (kx.com).

 ###What is KDB+?

-In the opinion of this writer at least, KDB+ is likely to be one of the fastest real-time and / or analytics databases you'll ever come across... and independent performance research from https://stacresearch.com/ suggests this is also the case for the benchmarks they've designed.
+KDB+ is likely to be one of the fastest real-time and / or analytics databases you'll ever come across... and independent performance research from https://stacresearch.com/ suggests this is also the case for the benchmarks they've designed.

 KDB+ consists of: